Early Years Foundation Stage; Reception Baseline Assessment

 Year 1 Phonics Screening Check

-COVID-19 closures disrupted these assessments in 2020 and 2021, which are typically completed in the month of June when pupils are in Year 1.
+Phonics Screening is typically completed in June when pupils are in Year 1.
 We tend to complete a practice check before Easter in Year 1 and share that result with each child’s parents/carers, highlighting any sounds they need to practice at home.

 The Phonics Screening Check contains 40 words divided into two sections of 20 words.
 Both sections contain a mixture of real words and pseudo-words.
 Each child completes the check individually with their teacher.